GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 tail -f geos_output.log
 ```

-## Conclusion
+## Summary
-You have successfully compiled GEOS simulator on Sherlock cluster.
+This guide document the compilation process of GEOS on Stanford's Sherlock cluster.
 The process effectively employs SLURM's resource management functionalities to streamline jobs execution in sequence.
-For advanced usage, additional configurations and modifications may be required based on specific needs.
+For advanced usage or specific needs, additional configurations and modifications may be required.

 ## References
 - [GEOSX Documentation](https://geosx-geosx.readthedocs-hosted.com/en/latest/#)